 I write about existential philosophy for our everyday lives.
-I focus a lot on outdoor activities such as mountain biking, trout fishing, and camping, in the hope that you will find inspiration here for walking the trails of life with joy.
+I focus a lot on outdoor activities such as mountain biking, fishing, and camping.
+I hope that you will find inspiration here for walking the trails of life and talking together along the way.

 | Platform | Pricing | Freemium | Publishes | Twice weekly | |